 In 1940 Germany attacked and overran the tiny country of Luxembourg for the second time in the 20th century.
-It is slightly smaller than the State of Rhode Island.
+It’s slightly smaller than the State of Rhode Island.
 The Romans first established the Grand Duchy of Luxembourg as a fortress in early medieval times.
-This makes it one of the oldest countries in Europe
+This makes it one of the oldest countries in Europe.

 Germany’s first invasion of this neutral country was in 1914 at the onset of the First World War, an occupation that lasted four years.
 But under Hitler, Luxembourg wasn’t merely occupied.
 It was informally annexed to Germany.
 And its Nazi–appointed leader, or Gauleiter, was the Hitler-adoring Gustav Simon.
 Upon entering Luxembourg City, Simon proclaimed: “This land was won and will be kept by German blood and therefore will remain German forever.”